-Often, our inner critic makes a judgement that we are not good enough, and we don’t accept ourselves as we are at that moment.
-That is a problem, because one of the most significant factors to be happy, and overall feel satisfied with life, is self-acceptance.
+Often, our inner critic makes a judgement that we're not good enough, and we don’t accept ourselves as we are at that moment.
+That can be a problem, because one of the most significant factors to be happy, and overall feel satisfied with life, is self-acceptance.

 Benefits of self-acceptance include:

-There are some clear steps to being able to truly accept ourselves:
+Check out the video above and read below for 12 clear steps to being able to truly accept ourselves:

 The path to self-acceptance can be rough and bumpy.
 There will be times that current external circumstances, past experiences, and our programming make it hard or impossible to accept ourselves.

-And there's no shame in seeking help – from a loved one or a professional – when things get too hard.
+If this happens, there's no shame in seeking help – from a loved one or a professional – when things get too hard.
 In the end, the greatest gift you can give yourself is self-acceptance.
 In the words of psychologist Tara Brach: “Imperfection is not our personal problem – it is a natural part of existing.
 The boundary to what we can accept is the boundary to our freedom.”

 Arlo is a filmmaker, artist, lecturer, and intermittent practitioner of metta meditation and morning yoga.
 When not dreaming about impossible projects and making them happen in the most impractical ways possible, he journals, listens to jazz, or cuddles with his better half.